 Abundance has two key areas of business.
 The Retail part provides a platform for our retail customers to purchase one or more Debentures or Bonds from infrastructure companies and monitor the performance of those Debentures throughout their life.
-It also provides a Bulletin Board which connects buyers and sellers of Debentures or Bonds from funded projects.
+It also provides a marketplace which connects buyers and sellers of Debentures or Bonds from funded projects.
 The Projects part of Abundance works with companies, providing structuring, marketing and distribution services in support of issuing Debentures or Bonds to raise money.

 This policy sets out Abundance’s procedures for identifying, monitoring and managing any conflicts, actual and potential.

 Overview and Obligations in respect of the Management of Conflicts

 Abundance regards that a conflict of interest arises where there is a conflict between:

 - the interests of Abundance or certain persons connected with Abundance and the duty Abundance owes to a client;

 - the differing interests of two or more of Abundance’s clients, to whom Abundance owes in each case a duty.

 This policy sets out the procedures to be followed to identify and manage any conflicts of interest that arise in the course of business activities at Abundance.

 Abundance is obligated to anticipate, assess and manage any possible conflicts of interest that arise.

 Criteria for the Identification of Actual or Potential Areas of Conflict